Skip to Content

 Birds eye view of the Amphitheater Hot Shop stage

-If this is your first time visiting the Corning Museum of Glass, you need to stop into the Amphitheater Hot Shop because this is where you will find the live and narrated glass blowing demonstrations.
+If this is your first time visiting the Corning Museum of Glass, you need to stop into the Amphitheater Hot Shop because this is where you can watch the live narrated glass blowing shows.
+The demonstrations are free and offered every day multiple times a day.
+You can expect each show to last about 30 minutes.

 The popular 35 Centuries of Glass Gallery at the Corning Museum of Glass

-Exhibits in the 35 Centuries of Glass gallery
+Exhibits in the gallery featuring 35 Centuries of Glass

 Travel Tip: If visiting with kids, let them be a glass detective and find specific objects throughout the gallery.
 Pick up a pamphlet with instructions as you enter this exhibit.

-Menu items include coffee, a noodle bar, pizza, soup, salads, sandwiches as well as grab and go hot options such as chick tenders, cheeseburgers or black bean burgers.
+Menu items include coffee, a noodle bar, pizza, soup, salads, sandwiches as well as grab and go hot options such as chicken tenders, cheeseburgers or black bean burgers.
+Here is the official menu.
+We didn’t eat here during our visit because we were saving ourselves for the famous mac and cheese at Mooney’s in the Gaffer District, but the cafe was filled with visitors.

 Glass objects for sale in the shops at the Corning Museum of Glass